Skip to content

 /run, /run-apply, /apply

 /run is the heart of AMX: it picks a scope, dispatches the Profile / RAG / Code agents, drafts column descriptions with the LLM, and queues the results for an interactive review. /apply writes the reviewed descriptions back to the database. /run-apply runs both back-to-back.
-This page walks through every prompt, the live progress display, the keystroke shortcuts in the review wizard, and how /apply recovers from per-row errors.
+This page walks through every prompt, the live progress display, the numbered review picker, and how /apply recovers from per-row errors.

 Prerequisites